Supply & Emission

 Validator Rewards

-The validator pool (75% of round reward) is distributed to validators:
+The validator pool (44% of the nominal round reward) is distributed to validators:

 - Active validators (producing vertices): receive rewards proportional to effective stake

-- Passive stakers (staked but not in top 100): receive 50% of what an equivalent active validator would earn
+- Passive stakers (staked but not in the top-100 active set): receive 50% of what an equivalent active validator would earn

 Council Rewards